fmerg/pymerkle/USAGE.md

 ### Generating Log proofs (Server's Side)

 A Merkle-tree (Server) generates _log proofs_ (_audit_ and _consistency proofs_) according to parameters provided by an auditor or a monitor (Client).
 Any such proof consists essentially of a path of hashes (i.e., a finite sequence of hashes and a rule for combining them) leading to the presumed current top-hash of the tree.
-Requesting, providing and validating log proofs certifies both the Client's and Server's identity by ensuring that each has knowledge of some of the tree's previous stage and/or the tree's current state, revealing minimum information about the tree's encrypted records and without actually need of holding a database of these records.
+Requesting, providing and validating log proofs certifies both the Client's and Server's identity by ensuring that each has knowledge of some of the tree's previous state and/or the tree's current state, revealing minimum information about the tree's encrypted records and without actually need of holding a database of these records.

 ### Audit-proof